Screw

-Most screws and bolts are tightened by clockwise rotation, which is called a right-hand thread.
+Most screws are tightened by clockwise rotation, which is called a right-hand thread.
 Screws with a left-hand thread are used in exceptional cases, such as where the screw will be subject to counterclockwise torque, which would tend to loosen a right-hand screw.
 For this reason, the left-side pedal of a bicycle has a left-hand thread.